 This report supplements the integrated report concerning ESG information of J. Front Retailing Group (the "Group") and focuses on completeness.
 It is intended to share with stakeholders the Group's stance and activities for sustainable growth with stories linked to management strategies in an easy-to-understand manner and enhance their understanding.
+This report updates the progress of our initiatives.
 By focusing on the initiatives of each operating company, we, as a whole group, will accelerate sustainability activities.
 This report was compiled in an interactive PDF format both for the completeness of information and easy accessibility.
 We hope this will help you find information.